 SMS short codes are a requirement for SMS marketing.
 This short code is the functional phone number your campaign will use to communicate with your desired consumers.
 You need to follow the three-step process detailed below to acquire and provision your short code.
 One important note: there is no shortcut to a short code.
 Al SMS short codes are leased in the United States and can’t be bought outright.

-Step 1 - Lease Short Code
+Step 1: Lease A Short Code

-Step 2 - Submit Short Code Application
+Step 2: Submit A Short Code Application

-Step 3 - Short Code Provisioning
+Step 3: Short Code Provisioning

 Once a short code application has been approved, there’s one more step: the short code provisioning process.